Structure and network: Together for women’s rights

 Our governing bodies are the General Assembly, the Supervisory Board and the Board.
 The General Assembly is the highest supervisory body and elects from its members the Supervisory Board.
 The General Assembly receives and approves the Annual Report from the Board and the Supervisory Board.

-The three association members Beate Vinke (president of the Supervisory Board), Beate Ziegler and Heike Baur-Wagner currently form the Supervisory Board.
+The three association members Beate Vinke (president of the Supervisory Board), Britta Maier and Christiane Borup (left to right) currently form the Supervisory Board.
 The members of Supervisory Board appoint the Executive Board, advise it and monitor strategy and the budget.
 They do this in a voluntary capacity.

 The Advisory Board supports medica mondiale on the issue of sexualised violence and on political and societal issues affecting the work of the organisation.
 The founding members of the Advisory Board are Prof. Dr. Ulrike Lembke, Jagoda Marinić, Dr. Regina Mühlhäuser, Prof. Dr. Rolf Pohl, Prof. Dr. Luise Reddemann and Barbara Unmüßig.